 It is said that you are what you eat.
-Hence, eating a well-balanced diet will provide you all the nutrition your body needs.
-This complements the overall health of the body, and includes hair too.
+Hence, eating a well-balanced diet will provide you all the nutritions your body needs.
+This complements the overall health of the body, including our hair too.

-Intake of nutrient-rich diet will keep you fit and healthy on the outside and inside, combating whitening of hair to a greater extent.
-So hair will shine with their natural color even at a vulnerable age.
+Intake of nutrient-rich diet will keep you fit and healthy on the outside and inside, and combat whitening of hair to a great extent.
+In fact, it will causes hair to shine with their natural color even at a vulnerable age.